djhunt-ibm/agentic-ai-client-bootcamp/usecases/intelligent-assistant/Intelligent AI Assistant.md

 ## Introduction
 This use case describes a scenario where a user leverages an AI assistant via chat / natural language interface, to help with the execution of tasks that require the selection of the right agent to satisfy each request.

-Agents can be configured in the system and will be selected if they satisfy the task at hand, based on their description.
+Agents can be configured in the system to address specific needs of the organization.
+Based on the descriptions given, these agents will be selected if they satisfy the task at hand.

-Each agent, in turn, is connected with an LLM that support function calling, so that it can leverage one or more tools, again based on each tool's description.
+Each agent, in turn, is connected with a Large Language Model (LLM) that supports function calling, so that it can leverage one or more tools, again based on each tool's description.

 We will show you how to build a sample of this scenario in two stages:
 1. Use the watsonx.ai Agent Lab low-code tool to define an agent that leverages a set of tools.
 One of the tools is a custom tool for which we will add Python code that implements its function (which is calling a REST API to a public service on the Internet).
-We then deploy this agent in watsonx.ai, so that it can be invoked from the AI assistant, which we build in Stage 2.
+We then deploy this agent in watsonx.ai, so that it can be invoked from the AI assistant, which we will build in Stage 2.
 2. Use the watsonx Orchestrate Assistant Builder tool to define an assistant that gets exposed as a chat frontend.
 We will also define one or more agents that the assistant can use to answer the user's request.

 There is an argument to be made that a truly agentic solution would show a higher degree of autonomy.
-To address a particular problem, or ask, an agentic solution will make a plan, then start executing this plan, checking its effectiveness towards a good outcome and possibly revise the plan accordingly, all in an automated fashion and without human intervention.
+To address a particular problem, or ask, an agentic solution will make a plan, execute this plan, check its effectiveness towards a good outcome, and possibly revise the plan as needed, all in an automated fashion and without human intervention.
 Applying that to the scenario described above, we simply take out the "human in the loop", by letting the system analyze the status of the dock, decide what to do with surplus product, notify stakeholders of the decision (say, return surplus to original warehouse), and update systems of record.
 The flow will fundamentally be the same, and it can use the same set of agents, but will add a controller of sorts on top.

 In this exercise, we will take you through a rudimentary implementation of the first stage, because we believe that is realistically what enterprises will do in the near future.
-But it provides a path to mature to the second phase.
+This  path allows for more progression (or maturity) in the second phase.

 <div style="border: 2px solid black; padding: 10px;">
-Even though we will take you through a complete and working example, you should also consider making changes that fit your desired use case better, and only take this description as a reference point that guides you along your own implementation.
+Even though we will take you through a complete and working example, you should also consider making changes that fit your desired use case, and only take this description as a reference point that guides you along your own implementation.
 </div>

 ### Pre-requisites